Levi Ackerman: Other appearances

-Jin Haganeya's visual novel Burning bright in the forest of the night has Eren and Levi as the leading characters.
+Jin Haganeya's visual novel Burning Bright in the Forests of the Night has Eren and Levi as the leading characters.
 He also appears in the mobile game Granblue Fantasy.
+He also features as an in-game outfit in the Battle Royale game, Fortnite.
+Levi's costume also showed up as limited time purchasable skins for Jake Park in Dead by Daylight and Daniel Yatsu in Call of Duty: Vanguard.
+Levi, together with Eren and Mikasa, featured in an epic collaboration of Mobile Legends: Bang Bang and the anime in January 2024 with Levi appears as a skin for Martis.

 Reception

 Popularity

 In the 3rd Newtype Anime Awards, Levi was voted fifth best male character and Hiroshi Kamiya took 2nd place in best voice actor.
 In the Animedia Character Awards he was third in Most Valuable Player.
 In the 36th Anime Grand Prix he was Best Male Character In the 3rd BTVA Anime Dub Awards Matthew Mercer was nominated for Levi.
 In the 7th Newtype Anime Awards he was fifth in Best Male Character.

+In the Funimation's Decade of Anime fan poll, Levi was voted as one of the five recipients for the "Best Boys of the Decade" category.
 In the 4th Crunchyroll Anime Awards, his fight against the Beast Titan was nominated.
 Multiple types of merchandising have been developed with the fandom enjoying the facial expressions given to his figurines.